John Parker (water polo)

-John Michael Parker (born September 13, 1946) is an American retired water polo player, who competed in two consecutive Summer Olympics for his native country, starting in 1968.
+John Michael Parker (born September 13, 1946) is an American retired water polo player, who competed in two consecutive Summer Olympics for his native country, starting at the 1968 Mexico City Olympics.
 He won the bronze medal with the Men's National Team at the 1972 Summer Olympics in Munich, West Germany.

-Parker studied at Stanford University, where he was on the water polo team, and Harvard Business School.
+Parker was born September 13, 1946 in Long Beach California.
+Graduating in June, 1964, he attended Los Altos High School, where he participated in water polo from 1961-64, and won All American honors in 1962, and 1963, as well as All-Santa Clara Valley Athletic League (SCVAL) honors in 1964.